AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-path.md

 #### Choose your schema

-If you chose the upgrade path that allows you to configure the Adobe Analytics Web SDK implementation to send data to Customer Journey Analytics, you can choose the schema that you want to use.
+If you chose the upgrade path that allows you to configure the Adobe Analytics Web SDK implementation to send data to Platform, you can choose the schema that you want to use.

 You can choose whether to use your existing Adobe Analytics schema, or you can update to your own XDM schema to better align with the needs of your organization as you begin to use other Platform services.